 Build Search and Social Tags Together

-Create the article title, description, and preview tags in one place instead of piecing them together from memory.
+Create the article title, description, author, published time, image metadata, and preview tags in one place.

 Preview the Article Before It Gets Shared

-Check how the article may look when it shows up in search results or shared links.
+Check how the article looks when it shows up in search results or shared links.

 Move the Metadata Into the CMS Quickly